“You’re only given a little spark of madness. You mustn’t lose it."

 Social proof is a powerful force - it’s easiest to do what everyone else is doing.
 Think of how uncomfortable it is to go to a business or social event and realize that you’re underdressed for the occasion, or how hard it is to remain waiting on the sidewalk at a crosswalk when everyone else starts walking, even if the light hasn’t changed.
 No one wants to be the weird one, even if doing things differently is demonstrably better.

 Inertia is the effort it takes to learn something new and stop doing things the old way.
-Typing using a Dvorak keyboard layout may be more efficient than the standard QWERTY layout (which was created with the specific intent of slowing typists down so the typewriter keys wouldn’t jam), but how many of us have taken the time to remap our keyboard keys and suffer through a few weeks of re-mapping our brain?
-Not many, including me.
+Typing using a Dvorak keyboard layout may be more efficient than the standard QWERTY layout (which was created to prevent mechanical typewriter key issues), but how many of us have taken the time to remap our keyboard keys and suffer through a few weeks of re-mapping our brain?
+Not many.

 How to Buck the System